 This chapter contains checks and operations of the oscilloscope.
-You are recommended to read them carefully to understand appearance, power on/off, settings and related calibration requirements of the Smart series oscilloscope.
+You are recommended to read them carefully to understand appearance, power on/off, settings and related calibration requirements of the MDO series oscilloscope.

 - Inspect package contents

-- Use bracket
+- Install bracket

-- Side panel & rear panel

 - Front panel

+- Rear panel

 - Power on/off the oscilloscope

 - Understand the oscilloscope display interface

 - Introduction to basic operations of oscilloscope

 - Mouse operation

 - Connect probe to the oscilloscope

-- Use automatic
+- Use AUTO

 - Use factory settings

 - Use auto-calibration

 - Passive probe compensation

 - Modify the language